 - Users must be present in the room while using it.

 - Anything written on a white board(s) must be erased in preparation for the next reservation.
 Keep copies of any diagrams or notes that you put on the board.

-- Personal belongings may not be left unattended in the study room.
+- Personal belongings may not be left unattended.